saeidamiri1/GHC/wiki.md

 5. [References](#references)

 # GHC library
-We implemented the methods discussed [Amiri et al. (2018)](https://github.com/saeidamiri1/GHC/blob/master/GHCsource/manuscript/manuscript-vr3.pdf) in an R package, entitled GHC, and uploaded in Github.
+We implemented the methods discussed [Amiri et al. (2018)](https://github.com/saeidamiri1/GHC/blob/master/GHCsource/manuscript/manuscript-vr3.pdf) in an R package, entitled "GHC", and uploaded in Github.
 To load the library in R, run the following script.

  ```
  library("devtools")